How can a wildlife internship in Africa help you get a conservation job?

 3) Practical experience

 Passion and an education aren’t all you’ll need to start your career in conservation.
-Practical experience is essential to land a job in wildlife conservation.
+Practical experience is essential to landing a job in wildlife conservation.

 Having practical experience shows that you know how to apply your knowledge on-the-ground.
-Jobs in wildlife conservation require hands-on work, and being able to display a practical skills set will put you ahead of your peers.
+Jobs in wildlife conservation require hands-on work, and being able to display these practical skills will put you ahead of your peers.

 Employers in the industry love to see that you already have field experience.
-For example, an internship clearly shows that as well as understanding research and methods of data collection, you know how to put them into practice.
+For example, completing an internship will show that you have an understanding of conservation research and methods of data collection, and that you know how to put this into practice.

-And when the time comes to send your resume in for a job, having an internship to boast will also demonstrate that you aren’t applying for the job on a whim.
+And when the time comes to send your CV in for a job, having an internship on it will also demonstrate that you aren’t applying for the job on a whim.
 It’ll show that you’ve dedicated time and effort to learning about conservation and taking the right steps for your career.

 Work with wildlife sustainably and ethically